 Stephanie Werner

 Stephanie grew up in the travel industry with both her mother and father in the business.
 A graduate of Benedictine University in Lisle, Illinois, with a degree in Communications, Stephanie started her career in Inside Sales with Mayflower Tours.
 In 2014, Stephanie was hired by MAST Travel Network in an administrative position.
-After taking on a few different roles throughout the company in the graphic design, marketing, and communications areas, she has been promoted to Director of Membership & Business Development since then.
-Stephanie is a member of Midwest ASTA's Board of Directors, participates in ASTA Headquarter's Consortia Committee and Young Professionals Society, and sits as Committee Co-Chair for the JV Program, an organization for MAST affiliated travel professionals under the age of 40.
+After taking on a few different roles throughout the company in the graphic design, marketing, and communications areas, as well as spending a short time working on the convention and visitors bureau side of the industry, Stephanie has found her way back to MAST as the Director of Operations & Member Affairs.
+Stephanie participates in ASTA Headquarters’ Consortia Committee and Young Professionals Society, and sits as Committee Chair for the JV Program, an organization for MAST affiliated travel professionals under the age of 40.
+Stephanie is responsible for overseeing the Membership Department and facilitating, enhancing, and optimizing, ongoing projects.
+She acts as a member liaison, hearing the ongoing needs of members and suppliers and communicating and implementing tasks within the MAST staff to fulfill those needs.
+She is heavily involved in business development, membership recruitment, consumer awareness initiatives, developing agent training tools, providing content for communications and print collateral, and evolving MAST’s brand strategy on both the member-facing and consumer-facing side.